gavin-asay/competency-tracker/README.md

 ## Login

 You can login for the first time using the email address **admin@newuser.com** and password **admin_pass**.
+Once logged in, it is recommended that you create your own manager account.

 ## Using Competency Tracker